 - At least 70% of these project efforts are directed to regions outside the entire South-West Region and outside cities of Varna and Plovdiv in terms of impact or activities. - The number of civic actors with improved capacity or better networking abilities in regions outside the South-West Region, Varna, and Plovdiv is increased. - More civic actors with enhanced capacity are working with disadvantaged groups.

-Expected Specific Outcomes related to management of natural resources and biodiversity
+Expected Specific Outcomes related to Civic Education